DarkCat09/python-aternos/docs/index.md

         testserv = serv

 if testserv is not None:
-    # Prints a server softaware and its version
+    # Prints the server software and its version
     # (for example, "Vanilla 1.12.2")
     print(testserv.software, testserv.version)
     # Starts server